torgeilo/javascript-event-loop-demo/README.md

 # JavaScript Event Loop demo

-A JavaScript Event Loop demo app created for a presentation.
+Created for demoing and explaining the JavaScript Event Loop in combination with a presentation.

 ## Get started